 A love and appreciation of English, both the spoken and the written word, underpins our curriculum map.
 Our teachers aim to foster an enthusiasm for reading and support this via book recommendations, the use of the library and the text choices they make for our students.
 Within the thematic curriculum of Key Stage 3, designed to embed a love of reading and exploring of literature, our pupils will look at a range of poetry, prose, drama and non-fiction to build on their prior knowledge at Key Stage 2, nurture a critical mind, hone their literacy skills and expand their literary horizons.

 As our pupils enter Key Stage 4 they will continue to study many well-loved classics such as Shakespeare’s Macbeth, An Inspector Calls, A Christmas Carol and an Anthology of Power and Conflict Poetry for their English Literature GCSE.
 The universal messages of these texts will provide our students with relevant and moral messages.
 Our pupils will also hone their reading and creative writing skills as they explore the English Language GCSE.
+We also offer GCSE Film Studies as a pathway to post-16 qualifications and to equip our students with the requisite cine-literacy skills.

 At Key Stage 5, our A Levels in English Literature and English Language continue to extend the knowledge and learning acquired lower down the school by our students with the ultimate goal of equipping them with a plethora of transferable skills that will prepare them for their future role in society.
+Similarly, our qualifications in Film and Media are designed to imbue our students with the media and cine-literacy skills to scrutinise the messages that they receive from social and mass media and to develop their global-cultural knowledge base.

 The sequence of teaching and assessment is planned to ensure that there is progression.
 Details of the Curriculum Plan can be found in our Curriculum Map which details how we build and consolidate the skills required to produce critical thinkers and writers.